WRLDMDE/Pac-Man/README.md

 # Pac-Man
 ## Team Name: WRLDMDE
--Trevon (Project Manager)
+- Trevon (Project Manager)
-*Julian
-+Daniel
+* Julian
++ Daniel
 ### User Story / Gameplay
-Describe the gameplay
+**Describe the gameplay:**
 The player controls Pac-Man and must eat all dots inside of an enclosed maze, while avoiding all the ghosts in the maze.
-What are the conditions when the game begins?
+**What are the conditions when the game begins?**
-All ghosts are contained in one area
-Pac Man starts at a random location on maze
+All ghosts are contained in one area, with Pac Man starting at a random location on the maze.

-Dots scattered all over traversable maze
-Score display starts at 0
+Dots are scattered all over traversable maze and the Score display starts at 0.

-Power ups(power pellets) located at 4 corners on the map Does the game have an end?
-If so, what are the conditions for when it ends?
+Power ups(power pellets) are located at 4 corners on the map

+**Does the game have an end?
+If so, what are the conditions for when it ends?**

 Pac Man must consume all dots for each level (evaluate score of all dots set it equal to such)

 ### Visual Game Components:
-A description of the visual game components
-What are the visual game components?
-Which are static and which are animated?
+**What are the visual game components?
+Which are static and which are animated?**

-Pac-Man (dynamic)
+- Pac-Man (dynamic)
-Ghosts (dynamic)
+* Ghosts (dynamic)
-Maze (static)
++ Maze (static)
-Pellets (dynamic)
+- Pellets (dynamic)
-Power pellets (dynamic)
+* Power pellets (dynamic)
-Score display (dynamic)
++ Score display (dynamic)
-Level display & difficulty(static)
+- Level display & difficulty(static)
+-
 ### Data:
 The major data values used in the game
 What data will you need to track for each game component?